samuel-tawia/Sammie-and-Kay/README.md

 # Sammie-and-Kay
-We are working together to develop next gen wep apps
+We are working together to develop next gen web apps